Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 set [ find name=FRBD ] src-address-list=local

-Great, you have connected your PC to the Surfshark VPN server in Bordeaux, France. - To make sure the connection was successful, open the ipleak.net website and check if it shows the IP and DNS addresses of the Surfshark server.
+- To ensure the connection was successful, open the Surfshark IP checker and check if it shows the IP and DNS addresses of the Surfshark server.